Kasjan4/trivia/README.md

   }, [])
 ```

-- React Reveal: for entry effects in some components
+- React Reveal: for entry effects in some components.

 ```js
     </Bounce>